 Come along to the AGM and Sundowner on 22 February to meet this year's language assistants and wish them well for their stay in WA.

 Selamat Sukses, Balai Bahasa Indonesia Perth (Inc.)

 Balai Bahasa Indonesia has been officially recognised by the Indonesian Government.
 During his two day visit to Australia, Indonesian President, Bapak Joko Widodo signed an agreement to support the Balai Bahasa that are already established in Perth, Melbourne and Canberra and to assist in opening Balai Bahasa in other states and territories.

-Balai Bahasa started in Perth, conceived and brought to life by Ibu Karen Bailey, with the assistance and support of the Indonesian Consulate in Perth.
-In recognition of her singular role, Ibu Karen was invited to join Pak Jokowi on stage at the Sydney Convention Centre for the signing of the agreement.
+Balai Bahasa started in Perth, conceived and brought to life by Ibu Karen Bailey, with the assistance and support of the Indonesian Consulate in Perth and in collaboration with Westralian Indonesian Language Teachers Association (WILTA).
+Ibu Karen was invited to join Pak Jokowi on stage at the Sydney Convention Centre on 26 Feb 2017 for the signing of the agreement.